oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

-- Discussion of exam canceled because of illness.
+- Added recent exam with answers.
+- Added 1h for discussing exam on May-19 after the guest lecture

-Last update: 2017-05-16
+Last update: 2017-05-18

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: